Extraterrestrial atmosphere: Atmospheric composition

 In 2001, sodium was detected in the atmosphere of the hot Jupiter HD 209458 b.

 In 2008, water, carbon monoxide, carbon dioxide and methane were detected in the atmosphere of the hot Jupiter HD 189733 b.

 In 2013, water was detected in the atmospheres of the hot Jupiters HD 209458 b, XO-1b, WASP-12b, WASP-17b, and WASP-19b.

 In July 2014, NASA announced finding very dry atmospheres on three exoplanets (the hot Jupiters HD 189733b, HD 209458b and WASP-12b) orbiting Sun-like stars.

 In September 2014, NASA reported that HAT-P-11b is the first Neptune-sized exoplanet known to have a relatively cloud-free atmosphere and, as well, the first time molecules of any kind have been found, specifically water vapor, on such a relatively small exoplanet.

 The presence of molecular oxygen (O_{2}) may be detectable by ground-based telescopes, and it can be produced by geophysical processes, as well as a byproduct of photosynthesis by life forms, so although encouraging, O_{2} is not a reliable biosignature.
 In fact, planets with high concentration of O_{2} in their atmosphere may be uninhabitable.
 Abiogenesis in the presence of massive amounts of atmospheric oxygen could be difficult because early organisms relied on the free energy available in redox reactions involving a variety of hydrogen compounds; on an O_{2}-rich planet, organisms would have to compete with the oxygen for this free energy.

 In June 2015, NASA reported that the hot Jupiter WASP-33b has a stratosphere.
 Ozone and hydrocarbons absorb large amounts of ultraviolet radiation, heating the upper parts of atmospheres that contain them, creating a temperature inversion and a stratosphere.
-However, these molecules are destroyed at the temperatures of hot exoplanets, creating doubt if the hot exoplanets could have a stratosphere.
+These molecules are destroyed at the temperatures of hot exoplanets, creating doubt if the hot exoplanets could have a stratosphere.
 A temperature inversion, and stratosphere was identified on WASP-33b caused by titanium oxide, which is a strong absorber of visible and ultraviolet radiation, and can only exist as a gas in a hot atmosphere.
 WASP-33b is the hottest exoplanet known, with a temperature of 3200 °C and is approximately four and a half times the mass of Jupiter.

 In February 2016, it was announced that NASA's Hubble Space Telescope had detected hydrogen and helium (and suggestions of hydrogen cyanide), but no water vapor, in the atmosphere of 55 Cancri e, the first time the atmosphere of a super-Earth exoplanet was analyzed successfully.

 In September 2019, two independent research studies concluded, from Hubble Space Telescope data, that there were significant amounts of water in the atmosphere of the sub-Neptune K2-18b, the first such discovery for a planet within a star's habitable zone.

-On 24 Aug 2022, NASA published the discovery by the James Webb Space Telescope of carbon dioxide in the atmosphere of the hot Jupiter WASP-39b.
+In August 2022, NASA published the discovery by the James Webb Space Telescope of carbon dioxide in the atmosphere of the hot Jupiter WASP-39b.

-In 2024 the first discovery of a steam H_{2}O atmosphere was found around the sub-Neptune GJ 9827 d.
+In 2024, the first discovery of a steam H_{2}O atmosphere was found around the sub-Neptune GJ 9827 d.